GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A04/index.md

 <img width="2609" height="2417" alt="IMG_3424" src="https://github.com/user-attachments/assets/bf675c89-b9bf-4397-9e27-ede7bf946009" />

 So, some of the knowns and decisions for feature one that I had made includes the following: E=2.0 GPa, P=300 N, Material of Choice-ABS, Max Deflection=0.3 mm, Yield Stress=30 MPa, Factor of Safety=3.0, Weight of the motor is negligible, making the length of feature one 48 mm, and the height 10 mm respectively.
-There were not a lot of unknowns as I really only had to determine the area and base of feature from both the beam bending equation and the bending stress equation.
+There were not a lot of unknowns as I really only had to determine the area, base, and actual stress of feature one from both the beam bending equation and the bending stress equation.
 I also decided to split up the mount in the same way it appears in appendix B to help me get a start in the design process of the mount.

 _Free Body Diagram_